joshed-io/estelle-and-josh/site/content/story/stay-tuned.md

 ]
 +++

+**Us**: The fun isn't over yet!

-**Us**: We'll also be hosting a wedding ceremony and reception in 2018, and we'll continue to update this website with more stories and pictures.
-Check back often for new additions!
+We'll be hosting a marriage celebration and reception in 2018.
+Check back here often for new stories, photos and information.

-Here's our wedding hashtag in case you'd like to tweet or instagram something: **#TheyLikeEachOther**.
+In case you'd like to tweet words of wisdom at us or post embarrassing photos on Instagram, our hashtag is **#TheyLikeEachOther**.